-Beginning in the 2014-2015 school year, students with disabilities entering grade nine may attain a standard diploma and earn standard diploma designations by meeting the requirements in § 1003.4282(1)-(9), § 1002.3105(5) or § 1003.4282(11) & § 1003.4285, Fla.
+Students with disabilities entering grade nine may attain a standard diploma and earn standard diploma designations by meeting the requirements in § 1003.4282(1)-(9), § 1002.3105(5) or § 1003.4282(11) & § 1003.4285, Fla.
 Stat.
 Nothing contained in this rule shall be construed to limit or restrict the right of a student with a disability solely to the options described in this rule.
-A certificate of completion will be awarded to students who earn the required eighteen (18) or twenty-four (24) credits required for graduation, but who do not achieve the required grade point average or who do not pass required assessments unless a waiver of the results has been granted in accordance with § 1008.22(3)(c)2, Fla.
-Stat., or participation in a statewide assessment has been exempted in accordance with § 1008.212 or § 1008.22(9), Fla.
+The IEP team determines if a standard diploma for students with disabilities for whom the IEP team has determined that mastery of both academic and employment competencies is the most appropriate way for the student to demonstrate his or her skills.
+A student must meet all of the graduation requirements specified in FLA.
 Stat.
-Students who entered grade nine before the 2014-2015 school year and whose individual educational plan (IEP), as of June 20, 2014, contained a statement of intent to receive a special diploma may continue to work toward a special diploma.

-• Requirements for a standard diploma for students with disabilities for whom the IEP team has determined that participation in the Florida Alternate Assessment is the most appropriate measure of the student's skills, in accordance with Fla.
-Admin.
-Code R. 6A-1.0943(5) and instruction in the access points is the most appropriate means of providing the student access to the general curriculum.
-Students must meet the graduation requirements specified in § 1003.4282(1)-(9) or § 1002.3105(5), Fla.
-Stat., through the access course specified for each required core course, through more rigorous ESE courses in the same content area or through core academic courses.
-Eligible access courses are described in the Course Code Directory and Instructional Personnel Assignments, in accordance with Fla.
-Admin.
-Code R. 6A-1.09441.

-Eligible career and technical education (CTE) courses, may substitute for Access English IV; one (1) mathematics credit, with the exception of Access Algebra 1A and Access Algebra 1B and Access Geometry; one (1) science credit, with the exception of Access Biology; and one (1) social studies credit with the exception of Access United States History.
 Eligible courses are described in the Course Code Directory and Instructional Personnel Assignments, in accordance with Fla.
 Admin.
 Code R. 6A-1.09441.

+Eligible CTE courses, may substitute for English IV; one (1) mathematics credit, with the exception of Algebra and Geometry; one (1) science credit, with the exception of Biology; and one (1) social studies credit with the exception of United States History as determined by the student's Individual Education Plan